 The Board has not established Nomination or Remuneration Committees and these functions are performed by the Board.
 As all the Directors are non-executive there is no requirement for separate Remuneration or Nomination Committees.
 Directors' fees are considered by the Board as a whole within the limits as set out in the Articles of Association and in accordance with the Remuneration Policy approved by shareholders.
-The appointment of directors is considered by the entire Board on an ad-hoc basis with consideration given to candidates' expertise and maintaining an appropriate Board balance and composition.
+The appointment of directors is considered by the entire Board, with consideration given to candidates' expertise and maintaining an appropriate Board balance and composition.